Whatsapp Icon

 • Fortified breakfast cereals

 Ensuring a balanced intake of zinc through diet and, when necessary, supplements, might be key to lessening the impact of taste changes and appetite loss in cancer patients.
-However, given the complexity of cancer treatment and nutritional needs, its critical to consult a healthcare provider before starting any new supplement regimen.
+However, given the complexity of cancer treatment and nutritional needs, it's critical to consult a healthcare provider before starting any new supplement regimen.

 FAQs about Zinc and Cancer